szabgab/rust.code-maven.com/slides/rust/functions.md

 {i: fn}
 {i: main}

-* There are two types of crates: Libraries and executables.
+* There are two types of crates: libraries and executables.
 The latter can also contain libraries.
-* For executable crates we must have a file called `src/main.rs` and it must have a function called `main`
+* For executable crates we must have a file called `src/main.rs` and it must have a function called `main`.
 * This is the most basic definition of a `main` function.
 It does nothing.

 ![](examples/functions/main/src/main.rs)